He was aware of the constant rhythm of movement.

 His head was hot, but the rest of his body was cold, sweat tickled down the back of his neck and he shuddered

 "Sheppard."
-He croaked, knowing the word was easy and smooth on his tongue, like sugar.
+He croaked, knowing the word was easy and smooth on his tongue, an unknown familiarity.

-Wherever he was, it was light and he went to one of the windows to look out.
-He saw the ocean, the blue sky studded with little fluffy clouds and the warm sun parching any moisture from the air.
+Wherever he was, it was light and airy.
+At one of the large, blue-tinted windows he saw the ocean, the blue sky studded with little fluffy clouds and the warm sun parching any moisture from the air.

-It scared him a little, that he seemed to be so fascinated by the sky, he never remembered being like this.
+It scared him a little, that he seemed to be so fascinated by the sky, by the swiling of the water below.
 What was wrong with him?

 The prickle of fear ran over his skin, raising hairs and making his heart race.